Molino's description and foliated homogeneity: Foliated homogeneous foliated spaces

 In this way, $\Homeo(X)$ becomes a completely metrizable topological group, and its canonical left action on $X$ is continuous.
 Moreover it is easy to check that $\Homeo(X,\FF)$ is closed in $\Homeo(X)$, and therefore $\Homeo(X,\FF)$ is also a completely metrizable topological group.

 Suppose that $X$ is compact.
 Then $D$ induces the compact-open topology on $\Homeo(X)$, as follows from \cite[Theorem~3]{Arens1946}, obtaining that $\Homeo(X)$ is also second countable.
 So $\Homeo(X)$ is a Polish group, and $\Homeo(X,\FF)$ a Polish subgroup.
-Therefore, by a theorem of Effros \cite{Effros1965,vanMill2004}, if $X$ is foliated homogeneous, then the canonical left action of $\Homeo(X,\FF)$ on $X$ is {\em micro-transitive\/}; i.e., for all $x\in X$ and any neighbourhood $\NN$ of $\id_X$ in $\Homeo(X,\FF)$, the set $\NN\cdot x$ is a neighborhood of $x$ in $X$.
+Therefore, by a theorem of Effros \cite{Effros1965,vanMill2004}, if $X$ is foliated homogeneous, then the canonical left action of $\Homeo(X,\FF)$ on $X$ is {\em micro-transitive\/}; i.e., for all $x\in X$ and any neighborhood $\NN$ of $\id_X$ in $\Homeo(X,\FF)$, the set $\NN\cdot x$ is a neighborhood of $x$ in $X$.

 \begin{proof}[Proof of Theorem~\ref{mt: foliated homogeneous => G-foliated space}] Clark and Hurder have proved that any $C^\infty$ homogeneous matchbox manifold is equicontinuous \cite[Theorem~5.2]{ClarkHurder2013}.
-But the argument of their proof really applies to any compact minimal foliated homogeneous foliated space.
+Indeed, their argument applies to any compact minimal foliated homogeneous foliated space.
 Moreover the $C^\infty$ structure is not used in that result.
 Thus the conditions of our statement are enough to get that $(X,\FF)$ is equicontinuous.

 The rest of the proof uses the same main tool as in \cite[Theorem~5.2]{ClarkHurder2013}, the indicated theorem of Effros.